Skip to main content

 Publications are a core output of Artefacts meetings.
 Copies are distributed to libraries world-wide and can be accessed from the following links:

-• Volumes 11 and 12 (Challenging Collections and Behind the Exhibit) are published by Smithsonian Institution Scholarly Press and can be downloaded free from the Smithsonian website.
+• Volumes 11, 12 and 13 (Challenging Collections, Behind the Exhibit, and Understanding Use) are published by Smithsonian Institution Scholarly Press and can be downloaded free from the Smithsonian website.

 • Volume 8: Material Culture and Electronic Sound is available through Rowman and Littlefield.